mutecomm/mute/doc/keyserver.md

   entry of another hashchain into their own, increasing the security against modification for the linked hashchain.
 - Connect identities across multiple Key Servers.
-- Authorative link: Allows Keyservers to operate in a federated way to support finding Identities served by other KeyServers.
+- AUTHORITATIVE link: Allows Keyservers to operate in a federated way to support finding Identities served by other KeyServers.

 Entries in the `CHAINLINK` URI must be ordered lexicographically.
-No more than five entries are permitted except in the Authorative Link scenario.
+No more than five entries are permitted except in the AUTHORITATIVE Link scenario.
 This limitation serves to limit space for preimage attacks.